reginaldho/Genius/README.md

 Every team member is required to attend the meeting.If not,a 24-hour notice should be given.
 ## Plan
  Identify the key tasks that need to be completed and when.
 Identify:
-* Item Project phases e.g. research; requirements; design; construction;
+* Project phases e.g. research; requirements; design; construction;
-* Item Key deliverables for each phase (Milestones) ; 2
+* Key deliverables for each phase (Milestones) ; 2
-* Item Resources – equipment or other tools/people you might need.
+* Resources – equipment or other tools/people you might need.
 ## Tags